 Once in a while, your home needs some maintenance or repair.
 This is when tradesmen come to play, be it installers, electricians, plumbers, carpenters, cleaners, etc.

-Professionals should be capable of fixing problems quickly, with the best results.
-Keeping a particular deadline is crucial to the competent handyman.
+Professionals should be capable of fixing problems quickly, with the best results while sticking to etiquette for workers in your home.
+Keeping a particular deadline is crucial to a competent handyman.

 There is a certain set of etiquette tips tradesmen should stick to when entering a client’s home.
 A handyman should be polite and have respect for privacy and personal space.